Matucana: Species

+As of October 2025, the following species were accepted:

 Cultivation

-All members of the genus cannot tolerate too much moisture and must be watered only during their growing season and when the substrate is dry.
-They must also be kept warm through the winter or risk losing their roots.
+All members of the genus cannot tolerate too much moisture so that it is recommended that they be watered only during their growing season and when the substrate is dry.
+They risk losing their roots if they are not kept warm through the winter.
 Members of Matucana grow quickly and may be grown from seed.